jparep/customer-churn-prediction/README.md

 # **Customer Churn Prediction for Subscription Business**

 ## **Project Overview**
 This project predicts customer churn for a subscription-based business using machine learning and provides actionable insights for targeted retention strategies.
-The solution integrates data preprocessing, machine learning, clustering, and visualization using modern tools like Snowflake, Flask, Docker, and Tableau.
+The solution integrates data preprocessing, machine learning, clustering, and visualization using modern tools like Snowflake, Flask, Docker, and Power BI.

 ---